mayank-sharma-gwl/sharedDriveDownload/README.md

 # Project Title

 It downloads all the contents of the Shared Google Drive link.
+It helps users download the files without creating zip.

 # Usage:
 - Step1- Download the project in your system and extract the zip file.
 Users using gitclone need not to extract the zip file.